Visa

 We don't recommend staying at the more upmarket hotels such as the Serena or the Intercontinental, as they are obviously targets and have both been attacked multiple times before.

-We stay in unmarked guesthouses which are extremely comfortable with amazing staff who we know well, and who know how to make you feel at home.
+We stay in unmarked guesthouses which are basic in many ways, but extremely comfortable, and with amazing staff who we know well, and who know how to make you feel at home.
 But these places are usually unidentifiable from the outside and therefor don’t become targets.

 Nightlife in Afghanistan